linhta71/neon-datasets/README.md

     categorized as `50-74%`)
   - `uid_pheno`: unique identifier for the phenophase record
   - `uid_ind`: unique identifier for the individual record
+  - `mean_daily_precip`: mean precipitation (millimeters) at that individual’s site in the year of `first_flower_date`, after summing precipitation for each day of year with 48 measurements and taking the mean across the year
+  - `mean_humid`: mean yearly value, from daily mean humidity values calculated from days with at least ten humidity measurements on tower and summarized across years with at least 180 days of values (%)
+  - `min_humid`: same as `mean_humid` but minimum value
+  - `max_humid`: same as `mean_humid` but maximum value
+  - `mean_temp`: mean yearly value, from daily mean air temperature values calculated from days with at least ten temperature measurements on tower and summarized across years with at least 180 days of values (C)
+  - `min_temp`: same as `mean_temp` but minimum value
+  - `max_temp`: same as `mean_temp` but maximum value
+  - `gdd`: cumulative growing degree days for date of individual’s `first_flower_date` starting from beginning of year, summed from growing degree day calculated for each day of the year from minimum and maximum daily temperature for days with at least 24 measurements using 10 degrees as cutoff

 Summary figures and stats: